Ministry of Environment (Spain)

-The Ministry for the Ecological Transition and the Demographic Challenge (MITECO) is the department of the Government of Spain responsible for developing the government policy on fight against climate change, prevention of pollution, protecting the natural heritage, biodiversity, forests, sea, water and energy for a more ecological and productive social model.
-Likewise, it is responsible for the elaboration and development of the government policy against the country's demographic challenges (population ageing, territorial depopulation, floating population effects, etc.).
+The Ministry for the Ecological Transition and the Demographic Challenge (MITECO) is the department of the Government of Spain responsible for designing and implementing the government policy on fight against climate change, pollution prevention and protection of natural heritage, biodiversity, forests and sea.
+It is also responsible for the water and energy policies, as well as for overcoming the country's demographic challenges (population ageing, territorial depopulation, floating population effects, etc.).

-It corresponds to the MITECO the elaboration of the national legislation on waters and coasts, environment, climate change, meteorology and climatology; the direct management of the hydraulic public domain (all types of surface and groundwater), of the maritime-terrestrial public domain (territorial waters, inland waters, natural resources of the exclusive economic zone and the continental shelf, as well as beaches and coasts); the representation of the Kingdom in the international organizations corresponding to these matters; as well as the coordination of actions, cooperation and agreement in the design and application of all policies that affect the scope of competences of the regions and the other public administrations, encouraging their participation through the cooperation bodies and instruments adequate.
+In this sense, it corresponds to the MITECO the elaboration of the national legislation on waters and coasts, environment, climate change, meteorology and climatology; the management of the hydraulic public domain—all types of surface and groundwater—, of the maritime-terrestrial public domain—territorial waters, inland waters, natural resources of the exclusive economic zone and the continental shelf, as well as beaches and coasts—; the country's representation in the international organizations corresponding to these matters; as well as the coordination of actions, cooperation and agreement in the design and application of all policies that affect the scope of competences of the regions and the other public administrations, encouraging their participation through the cooperation bodies and instruments adequate.

 Likewise, it corresponds to the Ministry the development of the national energy and mining policy, together with the measures aimed at ensuring the energy supply, guaranteeing a correct regulation of the sector and the analysis and monitoring of these markets, together with mining competencies, all within the framework of the ecological transition.

 The MITECO is headed by the Ecological Transition Minister, who is appointed by the Monarch at request of the Prime Minister.
-Other high officials of the ministry are the Secretary of State for Energy, the Secretary of State for Environment, the Secretary-General for the Demographic Challenge and the Under-Secretary of the Department.
 The current minister is Sara Aagesen since November 2024.

 History

+Environmental policies have been present in the Spanish administration for centuries, with regulations such as the Ordinances for the Conservation and Enhancement of the Navy's Forests and for the Enhancement and Conservation of Forests and Plantations (1748).
+When the Ministry of the Interior was created in 1812, it assumed responsibility for nature conservation, which was later transferred to the Ministry of Development in 1847, and in more recent times its responsibilities have been divided primarily between the ministries of Development and of Agriculture.

+In 1833, the Directorate-General for Forests was created, the first administration dedicated to the conservation of nature.
+Also, by Royal Decree of 31 May 1837, it was established that "waste lands, crown lands, and lands of unknown ownership, as belonging to the nation as a whole, are administered by the Government", through the aforementioned directorate-general.

+Subsequently, Water Laws were also passed in 1866 and 1879, canal and swamp laws in 1870, and the first River Basin Authorities (Confederaciones Hidrográficas) were created in the 1920s.

+From the 1970s onwards, the term "Environment" was incorporated into the Administration; first through an Interministerial Committee in 1971 for this matter, a Government Delegated Committee in 1972 and, later, through several government bodies, such as directorates-general, undersecretariats or, finally, in a ministerial department, such as the Ministry of Public Works, Transport and Environment in 1993.